|Metal braces without insurance||$4000 - $6000|

 Metal braces offer placement both on the outside of the dentition and on the inside.
 The inside braces are practically invisible.
 Placing them on the inside of the teeth can cause temporary discomfort at the beginning.
 They are not suitable for very severe cases of deformation.

 Ceramic braces are the same size and shape as metal, but the difference is that they are made of clear brackets or tooth-coloured material.
 They are also known as clear braces.
 This type of braces can be almost invisible.
 However, if you choose ceramic braces you should know that with improper maintenance the colour of the braces can change and be more visible than at the beginning.
+Check out our article on picking the best braces colours that are right for you, for more information.

 Lingual braces are fixed braces that are placed at the back of your permanent teeth.
 One of their main pros is that they are completely invisible.
 So this type of braces is a good option for someone who is very aesthetically conscious.
 This really does sound like an amazing choice.
 However, lingual braces have some cons as well and the most obvious one is the discomfort.
 Also, they tend to catch a lot more food when you are eating and a lot more things may get stuck in the braces.